AnantSagar01/Capstone-Project/feedback-service-python-flask/README.md

-# Save the generated README content to a file for the user to download.

-readme_content = """
 # 🗣️ Feedback Service - Python Flask

 This is the **Feedback Microservice** component of the broader Capstone E-Commerce project [ShopEasy](https://github.com/AnantSagar01/Capstone-Project).
 It allows customers to submit, view, and manage product feedback via RESTful APIs.
 Built using **Python Flask**, this service communicates with other microservices in the project ecosystem.